salmonb/webfx/.github/README.md

 </div>

-For the Web, WebFX will compile your application into a traditional self-contained pure JavaScript webapp (with no plugin or server required for its execution in the browser).
+For the Web, WebFX will compile the application into a traditional self-contained pure JavaScript webapp (with no plugin or server required for its execution in the browser).

 ## Graphical demos